lingyc/Hotspot/Docs/mapping-external.md

 **Considered but Ultimately Passed On**
 * Google Maps
 * Yelp
-* OpenStreet Maps
+* OpenStreet Maps (Mapbox sources mapping from OpenStreet)

 ## Mapping Overlays ##
 **Final Choice**
 Can use Leaflet for additional functionality.
 Initial version will utilize Mapbox only.

 ## Grabbing a Users Location ##
-* Supported by HTML 5 on most browsers, including mobile
+* Supported by HTML 5 on most browsers, including mobile.
+Please see below for detail.

 ## Useful Links ##
 **Signups**